-The International Centre for Migration Policy Development based in Vienna which has successfully concluded a recent project with the European Union, asked the EJN to help them frame a set of guidelines to help media and journalism play a positive role in helping policymakers and communities worldwide understand why trafficking must eradicated.
+The International Centre for Migration Policy Development, based in Vienna and which has successfully concluded a recent project with the European Union, asked the EJN to help them frame a set of guidelines to help media and journalism play a positive role in helping policymakers and communities worldwide understand why trafficking must be eradicated.

 That is a long-term ambition, but in the short term media can ensure that political leaders and the public at large get to read, hear and see the full story.
 Telling the story in an informed and temperate voice is an essential first step in generating the political will needed to overcome the fundamental causes of human trafficking.

 The full guidelines can be found on the ICMPD website and they provide advice and suggestions that can help journalists and editors to think twice about how they report on trafficking; to consider the legal and human rights issues involved; the treatment of the victims, their privacy and welfare; and how to tell the story with humanity and style while helping audiences to understand better what must be done.

 The guide spells out how credible journalism requires reporters and editors to know and understand what they are talking about.
 The words and terminology we use to discuss human trafficking often have clear legal definitions.
 Journalists should use them carefully and with precision.

 Few journalists, for instance, know the precise and detailed differences between human trafficking (the criminal exploitation and control of people shipped from country to country in different forms of slavery and bondage) and people smuggling (the business of helping people make irregular journeys avoiding official procedures that govern movement from one country to another).